ADHD in Adults: Behavioral Strategies

 Behavioral strategies may help manage and treat the symptoms of ADHD, such as inattention, overactivity, or impulsivity.
 Here are some ideas you can try.

 Find a daily organizer or planner that fits your needs.
 Write notes in your organizer about your appointments and other things you need to remember.

-Find substitute behaviors for hyperactivity.
-Anticipate situations where you think you may feel restless, and plan ways to keep yourself moving without affecting others.
+Think ahead about situations where you think you may feel restless, and plan ways to keep yourself moving without affecting others.
 For example, take notes during meetings instead of fidgeting.

 Learn as much as you can about ADHD and how its symptoms affect your life.
 Go online to find organizations for helpful information about the condition.
 Ask a doctor about local resources or books that may be helpful.

 Author: Healthwise Staff